AdaCore/spark2014/docs/lrm/source/packages.rst

 are introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.

+.. index:: Default_Initial_Condition

 .. _default_initial_condition_aspect:

 Default_Initial_Condition Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Default_Initial_Condition aspect is introduced by an aspect_specification
 where the aspect_mark is Default_Initial_Condition.
 The aspect may be
 specified only as part of the aspect_specification of a
 ``private_type_declaration``.
 The ``aspect_definition``, if any, of such an aspect specification
 shall be either a null literal or a *Boolean_*\ ``expression``.

 The ``aspect_definition`` may be omitted; this is semantically
 equivalent to specifying a static *Boolean_*\ ``expression`` having the
 value True.

 An aspect specification of "null" indicates that the partial view of the
 type does not define full default initialization (see :ref:`declarations`).
 [The full view of the type might or might not define full default
 initialization.]

 Conversely, an aspect specification of a *Boolean_*\ ``expression`` indicates
 that the partial view of the type does define full default initialization.
 In this case, the completion of the private type shall define full
 default initialization.
 [Implementations may provide a mechanism for
 suppressing enforcement of this rule as described; the burden is then on
 the user to ensure that this does not result in undetected uses of
 uninitialized variables.]

 Unlike the null literal case, this case has associated dynamic semantics.
 The *Boolean_*\ ``expression`` (which might typically mention the current
 instance of the type, although this is not required) is an assertion
 which is checked (at run time) after any object of the given type (or of
 any descendant of the given type for which the specified aspect is
 inherited and not overridden), is "initialized by
 default" (see Ada RM 3.3.1).
 [Note that an imported object is not
 "initialized by default" (see Ada RM B.3).]

 The *Boolean_*\ ``expression``, if any, causes freezing in the
 same way as the ``default_expression`` of a ``component_declaration``.
 [If the expresion is non-static, this means that the expression does not
 cause freezing where it occurs, but instead when an object of the type
 is initialized by default.]

 Default_Initial_Condition assertion is an assertion aspect, which means
 that it may be used in an Assertion_Policy pragma.

 Within the Boolean expression of the Default_Initial_Condition aspect of
 a tagged type T, a name that denotes the current instance of the
 tagged type is interpreted as though it had a (notional) type NT
 that is a formal derived type whose ancestor type is T, with
 directly visible primitive operations.
 [This name resolution rule
 is similar to the "notional formal derived type" name resolution
 rule introduced in Ada RM 6.1.1 for certain subexpressions of
 class-wide precondition and postcondition expressions.]
 Any operations within a Default_Initial_Condition expression that
 were resolved in this way (i.e., as primitive operations of the (notional)
 formal derived type NT), are in the evaluation of the expression
 (i.e., at run-time) bound to the corresponding operations of the type of the
 object being "initialized by default" (see Ada RM 3.3.1).

 Deferred Constants
 ------------------